 After the command is run and we’ve made a refresh in ADUC, the ‘Member Computers’ OU is history!

-We’ve just explained a few scenarios many IT pros can run into on a daily basis when trying to remove OUs from Active Directory.
+We’ve just explained a few scenarios many IT pros can run into on a daily basis when trying to delete protected OUs from Active Directory.
 We’ve described the two most prevalent reasons you may run into when trying to delete protected OUs, and we described two different methods you can use to get the job done.

 Please let me know if you have any questions or comments by leaving one below.
 Thank you for reading!